Conservative Democrat: 1970–1999

-2001–present
+2000–present

 During the 2006 midterm elections, the Democratic Party ran moderates and even a few conservative Democrats for at-risk Republican seats.
 The Blue Dog Democrats gained nine seats during the elections.
 The New Democrats had support from 27 of the 40 Democratic candidates running for at-risk Republican seats.

-In South Carolina in 2008, the Democratic candidate for United States Senator was Bob Conley, a traditional Catholic and a former activist for the presidential candidacy of Ron Paul.
-Conley failed in his bid to defeat Republican Lindsey Graham, receiving 42.4 percent of the vote.

 In his 2010 campaign for reelection, Walter Minnick, U.S. Representative for Idaho's 1st congressional district, was endorsed by Tea Party Express, an extremely rare occurrence for a Democrat.
 Minnick was the only Democrat to receive a 100% rating from the Club for Growth, an organization that typically supports conservative Republicans.
 Minnick lost to Raúl Labrador, a conservative Republican, in the general election.

-The Washington Post noted the most influential U.S. House of Representatives voting bloc was the conservative Democrat Blue Dog Coalition, having over 50 members.
+The Washington Post noted the waning influence of the conservative Democratic Blue Dog Coalition voting bloc, losing over half of their previously more than 50 U.S. House members in the 2010 midterms.

-Modern conservative Democrats include Zell Miller, and Joe Lieberman.

 In the 2018 House of Representatives elections, the Democratic Party nominated moderate to conservative candidates in many contested districts and won a majority in the chamber.
 In the aftermath of the elections, the Blue Dog Coalition expanded to 27 members.

+During the 117th Congress with the Senate evenly split 50-50, U.S. Senator Joe Manchin of West Virginia wielded enormous influence as the most conservative member of the Senate Democratic Caucus.
+Manchin refused to abolish the Senate filibuster for non-budget reconciliation-related legislation, but did vote to confirm Ketanji Brown Jackson to the Supreme Court and pass the Inflation Reduction Act.
+During the 2022 midterms, Democrats narrowly lost their House majority, though they gained a seat in the Senate.
+The Blue Dog Coalition was reduced to eight members, the lowest number in its history.

+In 2023, Joe Manchin, described as the most conservative Democratic U.S. Senator, announced he would not seek re-election in 2024.
+Manchin left the Democratic Party and registered as an Independent on May 31, 2024.